Related Products

 Here's a quick guide to help you select the right chain:

 The pitch is the distance between the drive links on the chain.
-You can find this measurement by measuring the distance between any three rivets, then divide by two.
+Measure the distance between any three rivets and divide by two.
 Common pitches include ¼”, 3/8”, and .325”.

-The brand and the manufacturer's number might be stamped into the drive tooth, this can also indicate (when referenced with the manufacturer) the pitch and gauge measurements.
+The brand and manufacturer's number might be stamped into the drive tooth, which can also indicate the pitch and gauge measurements when referenced with the manufacturer.

 Using a vernier to measure the drive tooth